RalfOGit/speedwire-router/README.md

         ... build path ...
         CMakeLists.txt

+Please see the description in https://github.com/RalfOGit/libspeedwire on how to setup this folder structure.

 The code has been tested against the following environment:

     OS: CentOS 8(TM), IDE: VSCode (TM)